drivendataorg/cloudpathlib/README.md

 ## Installation

+`cloudpathlib` depends on cloud providers' SDKs (e.g., `boto3`, `azure-storage-blob`) to communicate with their respective file stores.
+It will automatically detect those dependencies in your environment and make the respective cloud path implementations available.

-You need to specify which cloud providers you would like to install dependencies for using pip's ["extras"](https://packaging.python.org/tutorials/installing-packages/#installing-setuptools-extras) specification.
+If you want to install a cloud provider's SDK dependency when installing `cloudpathlib`, you need to specify them for using pip's ["extras"](https://packaging.python.org/tutorials/installing-packages/#installing-setuptools-extras) specification.
 For example:

 ```bash
 pip install cloudpathlib[s3,azure]
 ```

 Currently supported providers are: `azure`, `s3`.
-You can also use `all` to install all available.
+You can also use `all` to install all available clouds' dependencies.

-If you do not specify any extras, you will only get the base classes that would allow you to roll your own cloud path class.
+If you do not specify any extras or separately install any cloud SDKs, you will only get the base classes that would allow you to roll your own cloud path class.

 ### Development version